Experts in Change Adoption and Training

 With so many avenues for communication and access to data, we inevitably end up with a lot of noise.
-Noise that causes overwhelm.
-Noise that confuses.
+A noise that causes overwhelm.
+A noise that confuses.

 The key is people.